-The Panadol Consent Form is included in your child's enrolment however will be updated every six months.
+The Panadol Consent Form is included in your child's enrolment form.

-Panadol will be stored at the Service and will only be administered when a child has a temperature over 37.5°C. A high temperature is an indication that infection is present and can be very dangerous to children, leading to dehydration, febrile convulsions and sometimes hospitalisation.
+Panadol will be stored at the Service and will only be administered when a child has a temperature over 38°C and/or cannot be stabilised through fever reduction strategies.
+A high temperature is an indication that infection is present and can be very dangerous to children, leading to dehydration, febrile convulsions and sometimes hospitalisation.